Environmental Issues (H)

-Prerequisites: None (can be taken for Science or Social Science credit)
+Elective, Prerequisites: none (can be taken for Social Science or Science credit)

 This course examines environmental issues by building an understanding of the ecological, economic, and cultural forces that emerge at the intersection of human and natural systems.
 The course begins with an exploration of the evolution of the modern environmental movement in the United States and extends to study two or three current environmental issues including Climate Change, along with other units that vary based on relevance and interest.